 Fundraising.
 In support of our charitable mission, we may use your health information (for example, your name, address, phone number, treatment dates and treating physician) to contact you about supporting our fundraising efforts.
 Through philanthropy, we seek to advance our patient care programs and services.
 For example, we use charitable gifts to fund heart and cancer research and needed charity care.
 You have a right to opt-out of receiving fundraising communications.

 Other ways we may disclose your health information

 We may also use and disclose your health information without your written permission for the following purposes:

-Hospital and Nursing Home Patient Directory.
-If you are hospitalized or a resident in a nursing home, we may keep brief information about you in our directory.
-Unless you tell us otherwise, we may disclose where you are in our facility (for example, your room or phone number) and your general health condition (for example "stable" or "good") to anyone who asks for you by name.
+Hospital Patient Directory.
+If you are hospitalized, we may keep brief information about you in our directory.
+Unless you tell us otherwise, we may disclose where you are in our facility (for example, your room or phone number) and your general health condition (for example, "stable" or "good") to anyone who asks for you by name.
 We will also disclose your religious affiliation to clergy, even if they do not ask for you by name.

 Public Health.
 We may disclose your health information to authorities to help prevent or control disease, injury, or disability.
 For example, we are required to report certain diseases (for example, cancer), injuries, birth or death information, and information of concern to the Food and Drug Administration (FDA) and the State of Wisconsin.
 We may also report work-related illnesses and injuries to your employer for workplace safety purposes.

 Reporting Victims of Abuse or Neglect.
 We may disclose your health information, if we believe you have been a victim of abuse or neglect, to a government authority if required or allowed by law, or if you agree to the disclosure.